kodecocodes/SC_SusmitaHorrow/For Instructor/script.md

 ## Talking Head

 Now let's move on building other components.
+I will start with defining enums for message passing.
 ## Demo

-Now I will open **RestaurantListProtocols.swift** and start configuring the use case **Fetch Nearby Restaurants** by defining enums required for message passing in RestaurantListProtocols.swift.
-- First, I will create an enum **RestaurantListViewEvent** by conforming to protocol **ViewEvent**.
+Now I will open **RestaurantListProtocols.swift** and create an enum **RestaurantListViewEvent** by conforming to protocol **ViewEvent**.
 We have two events here, one is viewDidLoad and other is didTapOnRestaurant.

 ```
 enum RestaurantListViewEvent: ViewEvent {